-If you’re after a big dog, the Irish water Spaniel is the tallest of the Spaniels and is also a low shedding breed, making it appealing in this context.
+If you’re after a big dog, the Irish Water Spaniel is the tallest of the Spaniels, and is also a low shedding breed, making it appealing in this context.
 Its distinctive, liver-coloured curly double coat does, however, need to be brushed and trimmed regularly.

-This sporting dog was bred to be a hunting dog so they are strong, active and love the water.
-Known as the clowns of the Spaniel family, while they take time to warm to strangers, these dogs are lots of fun.
+This sporting dog was originally bred to be a hunting dog, so they are strong, active, and love the water.
+Known as the clowns of the Spaniel family, while they take time to warm to strangers, these dogs are lots of fun nonetheless.

-Named after Malta, the Maltese is one of the oldest and smallest dog breeds and is thought to have been a lapdog for the ancient Greeks, Romans, and Egyptians.
+Named for its country of origin, Malta, the Maltese is one of the oldest and smallest dog breeds, and is thought to have been a lapdog for the ancient Greeks, Romans, and Egyptians.
 It's seen a lot of history.

-Small, but lively, this all-white breed adores its humans and will shower you with affection.
-They make great family dogs as they’re playful but gentle.
-And the great news is they don’t shed or drool very much so, as long as you make sure to brush them two to three times a week, you can return their cuddles.
+Small, but lively, this all-white breed adores its humans, and will shower you with affection.
+They make great family dogs, as they’re both playful and gentle.
+And the great news is that they don’t shed or drool very much, so as long as you make sure to brush them two to three times a week, you can return their cuddles.

-It may be the national dog of France, but the Poodle actually comes from Germany.
-The breed was called ‘Pudel’ meaning puddle because of its swimming ability as a hunting dog used to retrieve birds from the water.
+It may be the national dog of France, but believe it or not, the Poodle actually comes from Germany.
+The breed was called ‘Pudel’, meaning puddle because of its swimming ability as a hunting dog used to retrieve birds from the water.
 Their famous haircuts served a purpose too!
-Owners groomed their dogs so the fur would not weigh them down in the water, but their vital organs would be kept warm.
+Owners groomed their dogs so that the fur would not weigh them down in the water, but their vital organs would be kept warm.

 9. Portuguese Water Dog

 The Portuguese Water Dog was once used by Portuguese fishermen to herd fish into nets.
-They were also used to retrieve waterfowl from the hunt making them easy to train and fun-loving, active dogs that love the water.
+In addition to this, they were also used to retrieve waterfowl from the hunt, thus making them both easy to train, and fun-loving, active dogs that love the water.

 The breed has two types of coat: long and wavy, and short with tight curls.
-Both types are single-coated so they hardly shed.
-If you want a breed that’s friendly, playful and an ideal family dog that’s less likely to set off an allergy, this is the breed for you.
+Both types are single-coated, so they hardly shed at all.
+If you want a breed that’s friendly, playful, and an ideal family dog that’s less likely to set off an allergy, then this is the breed for you.

 10. Soft Coated Wheaten Terrier

-This Irish farm dog is laidback and fun; they love everyone they meet.
+This Irish farm dog is both laidback and fun; and doesn't discriminate; they love everyone they meet.
 They not only make great family dogs, but they are a suitable breed for first-time owners and people in apartments.
-Just make sure they get a moderate amount of exercise so that their needs are met.
+Just make sure they get at least a moderate amount of exercise so that their needs are met.

 This medium-sized dog is not a big drooler or shedder, but its gently waved or curly hair will need lots of grooming.
 The Soft Coated Wheaten Terrier is intelligent and independent, but also loyal and affectionate.